nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

 * More Initial convergence improvements from Dave Mills.
 * Cleanup NTP_LIB_M.
 * Use AC_SEARCH_LIBS instead of AC_CHECK_LIB for NTP_LIB_M.
-* Avoid race with parallel builds using same source directory in scripts/genver by using build directory for temporary files.
 * Typo fix in a comment in ntp_proto.c.
 * clock_filter()/reachability fixes from Dave Mills.
 * Rewrite of multiprecision macros in 'ntp_fp.h' from J. Perlinger
-* configure.ac: add --disable-autokey, #define AUTOKEY to enable future support for building without Autokey, but with OpenSSL for its digest algorithms (hash functions).
-Code must be modified to use #ifdef AUTOKEY instead of #ifdef OPENSSL where appropriate to complete this.
 * include/ntp_crypto.h: make assumption AUTOKEY implies OPENSSL explicit.
 * from 4.2.6p2-RC3: Simplify hash client code by providing OpenSSL EVP_*() API when built without OpenSSL.  (already in 4.2.7)
 * Update the ChangeLog entries when merging items from -stable.